djsoul6/Harlan_T_Wood/pub/Collaboratory_Now/index.md

 Let's Get Forking
 -----------------

 Github is just one option.
 We can (and probably should) have an entire ecosystem of collaboratories, utilizing the strengths of each, and sharing collaborations between systems as desired.
-The downside of github seems to be that it's a bit intimidating for non-programmers, even though the actual mechanics of using it are now quite simple and streamlined.
+The downside of github seems to be that it's a bit intimidating for non-programmers, even though the [actual mechanics of using it are now quite simple and streamlined](https://github.com/harlantwood/The_Project/blob/master/Collaborating-Like-a-Hacker.markdown).
 The upside is that it's ready now.
 No programming of new systems required.
 Get an account and be collaborating 30 seconds from now.

 I'd be happy to do calls to demo and train collaborators in the github + prose.io toolchain.
-We could do the call on G+, and be forking each other's systems (oh my) during the call, giving tech support as needed, etc.  Want to play?
+We could do the call on G+, and be forking each other's systems during the call, giving tech support as needed, etc.  Want to play?